 Roberto Monzalvo-Romero of Batesburg, S.C., president of the Erskine College Class of 2022, thanked Cook on behalf of the class and announced the class gift, a set of Adirondack chairs to be placed around the campus.

-Dr. Elijah Ray of Woodruff, S.C., senior class representative of the Erskine Seminary Class of 2022, responded to Jordan on behalf of the seminary graduates.
+Dr. Elijah Ray of Woodruff, S.C., senior class representative of the Erskine Seminary Class of 2022, responded to Cook on behalf of the seminary graduates.

 Music for the event was provided by the Erskine College Choraleers, directed by Dr. Keith Timms and accompanied by Prof. Sharalyn Hicks, pianist, and Erskine College Sinfonia, conducted by Dr. Deborah Caldwell.
 Senior Sam Tam of Greenville, S.C., a magna cum laude graduate in Music Education, led the singing of the alma mater.